-You can use this blog as a guide for better understanding of the sourdough process and what is happening inside your loaf - but also as a way to delve into specific issues you may be experiencing.
+You can use this blog as a guide for a better understanding of the sourdough process and what is happening inside your loaf - but also as a way to delve into specific issues, you may be experiencing.

 So, let’s start with the key part of any sourdough loaf: The starter.

 This troubleshooting guide isn’t going to show the recipe to create a sourdough starter.
 It is going to assume you’ve already got one set up.